 This course presents program models, instructional methods, and curricula in early childhood special education.
 Emphases are on developmentally appropriate practice, supporting transitions, methods for collaboration, and development of meaningful learning progressions for young children with disabilities.
 Coaching strategies to support families in implementing routine-based interventions are also explored.
-(For Master's in ECSE)
+(For M.Ed.
+SPED in ECSE)